 Washington-based personal finance advisory website Kiplinger has compiled a list of the majors with the best job prospects at the beginning of 2019… architectural engineering, food science, economics, chemistry, and material science, business administration, software engineering, construction management, computer science, and many others.
 A lot of these degrees revolve around information and data, one of the fields that have already shown major growth in the last few years and will continue to grow fast in the near future, too. [https://www.universityherald.com/articles/76397/20190708/what-degree-has-the-best-and-worst-job-prospects-in-2019.htm]

-STONEPILE llc guarantees that all graduates will receive career counseling, resume assistance, and connection with potential employers for immediate hire.
+STONEPILE llc offers all graduates robust career counseling, resume assistance, and connection with potential employers for immediate hire.
 It is our goal to make sure every graudate gets a job as soon as possible.
-Although we cannot guarantee immediate placement, we guarantee all graduates continuing assistance with job placement until they receive job offers.
+We cannot guarantee immediate placement, we promise all graduates continuing assistance with job placement until they receive job offers.

 Being online, tech-focused, and created by experienced instructors, our program helps graduates learn the skills needed for success.

 - The distance learning program is designed to train the student through the construction timeline of a building project.
 The student will learn to analyze construction materials, site construction, foundation and concrete construction, building framing construction, masonry construction, plumbing construction, HVAC construction, envelope construction, electrical construction.

 - The student will work daily communicating with teams and with construction drawings, executing construction specifications and product specifications, acutely preparing them for actual field conditions.

 - Online courses include modules on construction materials, site construction, foundation and concrete construction, building framing construction, masonry construction, plumbing construction, HVAC construction, envelope construction, electrical construction as well as construction drawings, mechanics, leadership development, technical communication, and accounting practices for the industry.